 FreshBooks’ integrations include apps in a variety of functions, including:

 - Event management

 - If you use Gusto for payroll processing, you can add the integration to automatically import your payroll transactions and stay on top of expense tracking.

-- The G Suite integration allows you to add Gmail contacts as clients and create and email invoices directly from Gmail.
+The G Suite integration allows you to add Gmail contacts as clients, and you can create and email invoices directly from Gmail.

 - Payment management

 - Data sync

 - Time tracking